-GBYLA teams for boys & girls 8U through 14U will play a recreational format meaning teams will be drafted in a way to have parity amongst the teams.
-The League will not have a championship format for these age groups.
+GBYLA teams for boys and girls 8U through 14U will play a recreational format meaning teams will be drafted in a way to have parity amongst the teams.
+The league will not have a championship format for these age groups.
 These age groups will participate in a year-end Jamboree style tournament.
-The GBYLA Mission Statement is to grow participation in our area and expose youth to the game of lacrosse.
+The GBYLA Mission Statement is to increase participation in our area and expose youth to the game of lacrosse.
 Community Points of Contact (POC's) along with Head Coaches are responsible for conducting team drafts for their respective community teams keeping in line with the policies and procedures set forth in this document.
+The deadline for team drafts according to the Spring Season Timeline will serve as the lock date for all youth team rosters.
+No additional registrations will be accepted once the team drafts are locked.

-Requirement for Team Selection - If your community program meets the criteria to have more than one (1) team within a single age division, player evaluations shall occur in a skills-based clinic prior to team selection.
-Player's age, size, years of experience and lacrosse skills should be recorded utilizing a simple scale.
-A draft form will be provided to you for use in recording player statistics.

-Once the data is recorded and teams are ready to be created, the POC and Head Coaches should conduct a SNAKE DRAFT to fill out rosters for each team with parity as the primary focus.
-No consideration should be given for assistant coaches, carpooling, friends, etc. After teams have been selected, the Head Coaches will pull out of a hat to determine which team they will be coaching.
+Requirement for Team Selection - If your community program meets the criteria to have more than one (1) team within a single age division, player evaluations shall occur in a skill-based clinic prior to team selection.
+A player's age, size, years of experience and lacrosse skills should be recorded utilizing a simple scale.
+A draft form will be provided for use in recording player statistics.
+Once the data is recorded and teams are ready to be drafted, the POC and Head Coaches should conduct a SNAKE DRAFT to fill out rosters for each team with parity as the primary focus.
+No consideration should be given to assistant coaches, carpooling, friends, etc. After teams have been selected, the Head Coaches will pull out of a hat to determine which team they will be coaching.
 If the Head Coach is the parent of a player and their child does not correspond with the team they pulled, their child will be swapped spot for spot with a corresponding player from the Head Coach's team.
-A representative of the GBYLA will be available to assist in the SNAKE DRAFT if further clarification is necessary.
+A representative of GBYLA will be available to assist with the SNAKE DRAFT if further clarification is necessary.

-Teams found not in compliance with this procedure ensuring team parity will be excluded from the season ending jamboree.
+Teams found not in compliance with this procedure ensuring team parity will be excluded from the season ending Jamboree.

-The GBYLA Governing Committee decisions on team assignments are final.
-(Adopted January
+The GBYLA Board of Directors decisions on team assignments are final.